SUNY Oneonta

 STUDENT-RUN CONFERENCES

 Student scholars from throughout New York state and across the country come to Oneonta for the annual Undergraduate Philosophy Conference, Undergraduate Political Science Conference, and New Critics Literature and Composition Conference.
 All three conferences are organized by students and feature keynote speakers in addition to student presenters and panelists.
-Students also organize the annual SUNY Pride Conference, which brings students, faculty, and staff from SUNY campuses throughout the state to Oneonta for a weekend of workshops and activities.
-The conference aims to create a more inclusive SUNY environment through education, collaboration, and networking.
+Students also organize the annual PRISM Conference, which brings students, faculty and staff from SUNY campuses throughout the state to Oneonta for a weekend of workshops and activities.
+The conference aims to highlight and celebrate LGBTQIA+ experiences through fostered dialogue across academic and/or practical experiences, as well as provide support and resources to those that attend.

 CAMPUS TRADITIONS

 - Pass Through the Pillars: New students officially join the “Oney” family at the “Pass Through the Pillars” event on the night before fall classes begin.
-After donning red T-shirts and gathering for a class photo, the students walk through the pillars of Old Main, the college’s first building, to the beat of the Drag’n Rolls Drumline.
-Faculty, staff, and students gather near the pillars to clap, cheer, and high-five the new students as they make their way down to the quad.
+After donning red T-shirts and gathering for a class photo, the students walk through the pillars of Old Main, the university’s first building.
+Faculty, staff and students gather near the pillars to clap, cheer, and high-five the new students as they make their way down to the quad.
 The day before graduation, SUNY Oneonta seniors pass through those same pillars in the opposite direction, and the class president leads a champagne toast to their success.

-- Red Day: The college celebrates school spirit in style on the first Friday of the school year.
-Decked out in red, students, faculty, and staff gather on the academic quad for food, giveaways, carnival activities, and photos with Red the Dragon, the college mascot.
+- Red Day: The campus community celebrates school spirit in style on the first Friday of the school year.
+Decked out in red, students, faculty and staff gather on the academic quad for food, giveaways, carnival activities, and photos with Red the Dragon, the college mascot.

 SCHOOL LOCATION

 SUNY Oneonta is located in Oneonta, New York, a safe, friendly city known for its small-town ambiance and genuine sense of community.
-The college’s 250-acre campus overlooks the scenic Susquehanna River Valley, about halfway between Albany and Binghamton and 3.5 hours from New York City.
-On nearby Otsego Lake in Cooperstown—home to the National Baseball Hall of Fame and Museum—the college maintains a complex that houses its Biological Field Station and graduate program in History Museum Studies.
+The university’s 250-acre campus overlooks the scenic Susquehanna River Valley, about halfway between Albany and Binghamton and 3.5 hours from New York City.
+On nearby Otsego Lake in Cooperstown—home to the National Baseball Hall of Fame and Museum—the university maintains a complex that houses its Biological Field Station and graduate program in Museum Studies.

 ATHLETICS